adrienpoly/rubyvideo/README.md

 ## Linter

-The CI performs 3 checks:
+The CI performs these checks:

 - erblint
 - standardrb